equinor/fmu-tools/docs/fmudesign.rst

 **From Python.**
 Instead of using the CLI, you can call the functions from Python directly.
-The best approach is to read the `code <https://github.com/equinor/semeio>`_.
+The best approach is to read the `code <https://github.com/equinor/ert>`_.

 -------------------------------------------------
 Create design matrix for one by one sensitivities
 -------------------------------------------------

-The examples below show how to use the ``semeio.fmudesign`` package to generate design matrices.
+The examples below show how to use the ``fmudesign`` package to generate design matrices.
 The input is a Python dictionary, which is read and parsed from an excel workbook.
 The workbook must be set up using a specific format.